5 Ways to Use Tarot for Mindfulness

 Step Into a Tarot Card

 Pick your favorite tarot card, or draw one for this exercise.
 In your moment of mindfulness, imagine that you step into that card.
 Walk into the scene.
 Imagine that the characters in the card come to life.
 How do they interact with you?
 What is the weather like?
 Can you feel the breeze in the Two of Swords?
 Can you hear the sounds of the garden in the Nine of Pentacles?

 Pick a Card to Define Your Physical Environment

 Observe where you are visually.
 If you like, choose an object that stands out to you as a focus in this place.
 Take a moment to appreciate this object, to observe its details.
 This works well with natural objects, like a flower or cloud, that may transform and move as you observe it, but it can also be a book or special mug.
 Can you connect this object to a visual in the Tarot cards?
 Is your mug like the Ace of Cups, your Tarot book like the High Priestess's or Magician's?
-Can you connect with the energy of the tall pine tree in your back yard, that sprouted up strongly like the Ace of Swords?
+Can you connect with the energy of the tall pine tree in your back yard, that sprouted up strongly like the Ace of Wands?

 Manifest the Energy of the Major Arcana

 Feeling the need to manifest more positivity into your life?
 In quiet moments of deep-breathing and brief meditation, focus on the image of a major arcana card to help you bring that card's energy into your life.
 To manifest:

 - assertiveness, The Emperor

 - spiritual acceptance, The Hierophant